Affordable Software Developers Nearshore Latin America

 Mexico

-• Top Tech Hubs: Mexico City, Guadalajara (often called the “Mexican Silicon Valley”), and Monterrey are the leading IT centers, hosting hundreds of startups and established tech companies.
+• Top Tech Hubs: Mexico City, Guadalajara (often called the "Mexican Silicon Valley"), and Monterrey

-• Key Strengths: Strong alignment with US business culture, a large and growing talent pool, and expertise in fintech, e commerce, and AI.
+• Key Strengths: Strong alignment with US business culture, a large and growing talent pool, and expertise in fintech, e commerce, and AI

 Brazil

-• Top Tech Hubs: São Paulo, Rio de Janeiro, and Campinas (“the Silicon Valley of Brazil”) are epicenters of innovation and home to thousands of tech companies.
+• Top Tech Hubs: São Paulo, Rio de Janeiro, and Campinas ("the Silicon Valley of Brazil")

 Argentina

-• Top Tech Hubs: Buenos Aires and Córdoba are the primary centers for tech talent.
+• Top Tech Hubs: Buenos Aires and Córdoba

 Colombia

-• Key Strengths: A fast growing, young talent pipeline, a business friendly environment, and expertise in AI, cloud computing, and IoT.
+• Key Strengths: A fast growing young talent pipeline, a business friendly environment, and expertise in AI, cloud computing, and IoT

 Chile

-• Top Tech Hubs: Santiago, Valparaíso, and Concepción are the main centers for sourcing elite tech professionals.
+• Top Tech Hubs: Santiago, Valparaíso, and Concepción

 Costa Rica

-Despite its smaller size, Costa Rica is an IT powerhouse, ranking as the top exporter of IT services per capita in Latin America.
-With over 45,000 tech specialists, the country is known for its highly educated and stable workforce with low turnover rates.
+Despite its smaller size, Costa Rica ranks as the top exporter of IT services per capita in Latin America.
+Over 45,000 tech specialists work here, and the country hosts dozens of Fortune 100 companies.

-• Top Tech Hubs: San José, Heredia, and Alajuela are the primary hubs, hosting dozens of Fortune 100 companies.
+• Top Tech Hubs: San José, Heredia, and Alajuela

 Peru